MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MessageTrace.md

 - Delivered: The message was delivered to its destination.

-- Expanded: There was no message delivery because the message was addressed to a distribution group, and the membership of the distribution was expanded.
+- Expanded: There was no message delivery because the message was addressed to a distribution group and the membership of the distribution was expanded.

 ```yaml
 Type: MultiValuedProperty